AndreaCossu/continual-pretraining-nlp-vision/README.md

 For iNaturalist, we provide the indices of the few patterns we removed because they did not match the default image format of the dataset.

+## Reproducing experiments
+The folder `experiments` provides files showing the hyperparameter configurations used in our experiments.
+You can reproduce results by running the main script of the experiment you want with the corresponding hyperparameters values.

 ## Jupyter notebook
 We provide a Jupyter notebook to replicate our exploratory analysis of the NLP environment, including the analysis on the number of abstracts per class and the most frequent tokens present in the dataset with respect to Roberta tokenizer.
 In particular, we used this last information to select which tokens to add to Roberta when its vocabulary was expanding.
+The Jupyter notebook is provided *as is*, since we used it for data exploration and not for the actual execution of experiments.